| | | | |

 her to share her story with others, by writing a book, published July 2000.

-The best: Ten of the same questions were asked everywhere she went.
+Highlights: Ten of the same questions were asked everywhere she went.

 Number One question was "Aren't you afraid?"
 Others were, "All by yourself